kaihendry/dabase.com/content/blog/uk-politics.md

 # Shackled

 The UK's fiscal policy is one of ruin.
-Productive people are [taxed upto 60%](https://youtu.be/P5AV-1266zc?si=6j6cWuF3vNhUBJvQ).
+Productive employees are [taxed upto 60%](https://youtu.be/P5AV-1266zc?si=6j6cWuF3vNhUBJvQ).
 Brits with less opportunities will think it's not worthwhile to work and claim benefits.
 Taxes are spent on the NHS, subsidies and benefits, without vision of how to make it